 So, how to make the best café-inspired iced drink?
 The standard milk and sugar route is boring and expected — you need something different.
 Here are five things to try to make that homemade iced latte worthy of a warm afternoon.

-Forget sugar, make your own simple syrups.
-All you have to do for homemade syrups is to start with a basic simple syrup (1:1 sugar to water ratio) and then figure out a flavor that will pair well with your iced coffee or cold brew.
+Forget sugar — make your own simple syrups.
+All you have to do for homemade syrups is to start with a basic simple syrup (one-to-one sugar-to-water ratio) and then figure out a flavor that will pair well with your iced coffee or cold brew.

 Coconut milk is a popular iced latte ingredient in the non-dairy crowd.
 It works well because of its very creamy consistency.
 In fact there's even a recipe for making coconut cold brew by adding in toasted coconut with the coffee grounds before adding in the cold water.

 4. Use your blender.

 If you want the ultimate in a summer drink, then you're going to want your coffee blended.
 It's easy to make blended coffee drinks at home, which allows you to make them cheaper and healthier than they would be at a cafe.
 Try this recipe for a mint and choco Frappucino, made with dates instead of sugar and cocoa nibs as well.

 It's summer, after all, and if you want to add a little booze to your iced coffee then have at it.
 You can make your own coffee liqueur and mix that in with your iced drink, or take a tip from the bartenders making craft coffee cocktails and experiment with flavor combinations.
 Amaretto, perhaps?